ersanchez/notes/git-without-github.md

 You will get several lines of information about how to change the name later on - which you can ignore for now - and one final line that says:

 `Initialized empty Git repository in /home/alice/server-scripts/.git/`

+When you issued the `git init` command inside the `server-scripts` folder it added a hidden directory, `.git` that contains files and subdirectories that `git` will use to track any changes you make from now on.

+### Task: Create a Bare Directory

+Next we will take the newly initialized repository and convert it into a bare repository named `script-repo.git`.
+The `.git` on the end of the file name helps people identify it as a `git` repo and not just a regular directory.

+**NOTE**: the directory and the repository can have the same name, but guides that use the same names suck because they are very confusing to newbies (_like me_).

     $ git clone --bare server-scripts script-repo.git
+    Cloning into bare repositoyr 'script-repo.git`...
+    done.